g-otn/GameServerEC2Discord/README.md

 The process works as follow:

-1. The player types `/start` on a Discord server
+1. The player types `/start` in a Discord server text channel
 2. [Discord calls](https://discord.com/developers/docs/interactions/overview#preparing-for-interactions) our Lambda function via its Function URL
 3. The Lambda function sends the interaction token alongside the `start` command to another Lambda via SNS and then [ACKs the interaction](https://discord.com/developers/docs/interactions/receiving-and-responding#interaction-response-object-interaction-callback-type) to avoid Discord's 3s interaction response time limit.
 4. The other Lambda which can take its time, and starts the EC2 instance.
 Other commands such as `stop`, `restart` and `status` can stop, reboot and describe the instance.